Skip to content

 Full-time community engagement staff $80,000-120,000/year salary

-CivicOS at $1,000/year per city is two orders of magnitude cheaper than existing approaches.
-This matters — it means the system doesn't need much revenue to be sustainable, and it means city adoption isn't gated by budget approval processes for large contracts.
+Protocol-based infrastructure at ~$1,000/year per city is two orders of magnitude cheaper than these approaches.
+This matters — it means the system doesn't need much revenue to be sustainable, and city adoption isn't gated by budget approval processes for large contracts.

 The Real Cost: Data Ingestion